lanadelrea/Katmon/README.md

     Optional arguments:
         --bammix_thresh      Set the bammix threshold for the proportion of the major allele
                                         Default: 0.8
         -profile             Can be docker or conda
         -resume              To resume the pipeline
         -w                   The NextFlow work directory
                              Delete this directory once the process is finished
                                         Default: ${workDir}
         --help               To view this help message
 ```

 ## Results
-Output directory will have 8 folders containing results from each step used to test for SARS-CoV-2 variants coinfection.
+Output directory will have 8 folders containing results from each step used to test for SARS-CoV-2 variants co-infection.
 The summary report is in the final folder named `08-Report` with file name as `summary-report.html`.
 You can view sample results [here](https://github.com/lanadelrea/simKatmon/katmon-results).